Places you can visit yourself using local public bus transport

 In the kingdom of silence, pleasant and relaxed atmosphere you will enjoy in horse riding and fiacre rides, as well as in rich offer of Vojvodina specialities.

-Pajin salaš is known after good food (Mangulitsa ham hock, chicken pillows, etc.) and good tamburitza players (on weekends).
+Pajin salaš is known after good food (Mangulitsa ham hock, chicken pillows, etc.) and good tamburitza players.

 Brkin salaš, Medjunarodni put 312; www.brkinsalas.rs

 Brkin salaš is the estate of the family Matić where you can feel the charms of the life at a “salaš” farmstead with good food and wine.

 Mitin salaš, Vuka Kardžića 53; + 381 (0)21 714-712 www.novisad.travel

 The following services are available to tourist: good food, wine, playroom with the facility for birthdays organising, riding lessons, visit to the museum and overnight stay.

 Equestrian Centre for Rehabilitation, Recreation, Relaxation and Education “U sedlu”

 Salaš 341; www.usedlu.org.rs